sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 #### Any other comments?
 <!--
-We value all user contributions, no matter how minor they are.
+We value all user contributions, no matter how small or complex they are.
 If you have any questions, feel free to post in the dev-chat channel on the sktime discord https://discord.com/invite/54ACzaFsn7.
 If we are slow to review (>3 working days), likewise feel free to ping us on discord.
 Thank you for your understanding during the review process.
 -->